-If the security feature is not required, the SecSi Sector can be treated as an additional Flash memory space, expanding the size of the available Flash array by 64 Kbytes.
-The SecSi Sector can be read, programmed, and erased as often as required.
+If the security feature is not required, the SecSi Sector can be treated as an additional 256-byte Flash memory space, expanding the size of the available Flash array.
+Additionally, note the difference in the location of the ESN compared to previous Am29DL32x top boot factory locked devices.
+The SecSi Sector is one-time programmable, may not be erased, and can be locked only once.
+Note that the accelerated programming (ACC) and unlock bypass functions are not available when programming the SecSi Sector.

 The SecSi Sector area can be protected using one of the following procedures:

-- Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RESET# may be at either VIH or VID.
+- Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RESET# may be at either V{IH} or V{ID}.
 This allows in-system protection of the SecSi Sector without raising any device pin to a high voltage.
-Note that this method is only applicable to the SecSi Sector. - Write the three-cycle Enter SecSi Sector Region command sequence, and then use the alternate method of sector protection described in the "Sector/Sector Block Protection and Unprotection" section.
+Note that this method is only applicable to the SecSi Sector - Write the three-cycle Enter SecSi Sector Region command sequence, and then use the alternate method of sector protection described in the "Sector/Sector Block Protection and Unprotection" section.

+The SecSi Sector is one-time programmable.
 Once the SecSi Sector is locked and verified, the system must write the Exit SecSi Sector Region command sequence to return to reading and writing the remainder of the array.